chriszappia/epictimer/my-app/README.md

 A Timer, but more epic.

-Make it do something crazy when it finishes by implmenting a PostTimerAction.
+Make it do something crazy when it finishes by implementing a `PostTimerAction`.